openstack-infra/nodepool/doc/source/configuration.rst

       providers:
         - name: provider1

-The `name`, `image`, and `min-ready` keys are required.
+The `name` and `image` keys are required.
 The `providers` list is also required if any nodes should actually be created (e.g., the label is not currently disabled).
+The `min-ready` key is optional and defaults to 2.
+If the value is -1 the label is considered disabled.

 The `subnodes` key is used to configure multi-node support.
 If a `subnodes` key is supplied to an image, it indicates that the specified